 Vietnam off the beaten track: Culture

 Chau Doc is a small city in the Mekong Delta close to the Vietnam-Cambodia border.
 Due to its proximity to the border, the people of this region are either Cham, Cambodian, or Vietnamese in ethnicity, and they all live together in harmony.
 The Cham people who live in Chau Doc are descendants of the Muslim Cham people who were displaced from Central and South Vietnam during the war in the 18th century.
 This unique mix of cultures and religions gives this town a different kind of vibe.
 The main draw to this town, besides the slower paced life, is the religious architecture.
-A few kilometres outside of Chau Doc is Mount Sam, where they have many temples and pagodas, and around the area you will find many mosques as well.
+A few kilometers outside of Chau Doc is Mount Sam, where they have many temples and pagodas, and around the area, you will find many mosques as well.
 Chau Doc has a very close trading relationship with Cambodia so this border crossing is very convenient if you want to continue your journey westward.
 An interesting way to get to Phnom Penh from Chau Doc is to take a boat along the river.

 How to get there: By road from Ho Chi Minh City is the easiest route to Chau Doc, and the drive takes 4 to 6 hours.